 - Android 1.5

-How to find out Android version? - Go to "Settings" - "About" - "Android version"
+To find Android version: go to "Settings" - "About the phone" - "Android version"

 With your smartphone or tablet

-Enter link to your mobile browser or scan the QR-code
+Enter link in your mobile browser or scan the QR-code

-Guides: «How to create an account in Google Play», «How to buy apps in Google Play»
+Guides: «How to create a Google Play account», «How to purchase apps in Google Play»

 Review Star Girl